 6. Assemble: For each sandwich, spread about 1 tablespoon aioli on each baguette, add about 2 tomato slices and add about 4 ounces of shrimp.
 Serve!

-How to de-vein shrimp: Take a small knife and cut a small slit across the back of the un-peeled shrimp, inserting your blade about 1/3 of the way through.
+My Notes How to de-vein shrimp: Take a small knife and cut a small slit across the back of the un-peeled shrimp, inserting your blade about 1/3 of the way through.
 Peel off most of the shell, legs and tail.
 Wipe off the intestinal tract, or what looks like black thread.
 If you like, keep the shells, legs and tails to make shrimp stock.

 What if I don't like spicy food?
 You're missing out!
 But seriously, if you're not into that spicy kick, you can skip the cayenne pepper.